pangeo-data/education-material/pedagogy/pod/README.md

 ## Overview

-When we land in a Jupyter notebook environment -- whether on **binder** or **colab** or some **JupyterHub** or where have you -- we are apt to ask 'Just where am I right now?'
+When we land in a Jupyter notebook environment -- say **binder** or **colab** or a **JupyterHub** etc -- we can ask 'Just where am I right now?'
 This document answers that question with practical implications.
-Let's begin by saying "You are standing in a **pod** at the end of a road before a small brick building.
+Let's begin with a little joke: "You are standing in a **pod** at the end of a road before a small brick building.
 Around you is a forest.
 A small stream flows out of the building and down a gully."
-(Just a little joke.)

-A pod can be thought of as a computer with a built-in working environment.
+Ok *actually* a pod can be thought of as a computer with a built-in working environment.
 When we use a computer we are accustomed to stopping at some point (say for lunch) and coming back later.
 The computer is still there.
 However a pod is a construct *on* some computer; and so the question of its persistence is very important.
 A pod may persist for days or weeks or indefinitely; or on the other hand it may evaporate in a